iperov/SSHG/README.md

 # Simple Synthetic Head Generator (SSHG)

 Generate your own synthetic human head dataset for free using Blender software.
-The dataset can be used in face analyzation, model pretraining, and other machine learning tasks.
+The dataset can be used in face analysis, model pretraining, and other machine learning tasks.

 ![Picture](doc/logo.jpg)